What is trauma?

 - Attempts to avoid reminders of the event(s)

 - Sleep difficulties

 Trauma can also have different effects based on developmental phase.
 Young children may experience regression in tasks they seemingly mastered (e.g., potty training and verbal communication).

 Yes!
 There are several evidence-based practices that can help minimize the effects of trauma.
-Our clinicians are trained in providing evidence based interventions, such as Trauma Focused Cognitive Behavioral Therapy (TF-CBT) that can reduce the impact of traumatic stress on daily functioning.
-Contact us today at 859.286.5744 with any questions or to make a referral to services.
+Our clinicians are trained in providing evidence-based interventions, such as Trauma Focused Cognitive Behavioral Therapy (TF-CBT) that can reduce the impact of traumatic stress on daily functioning.